 - are themselves, or through their families, unable to pay to study in the United Kingdom;

 - agree to return to their own country to work or study as soon as the award ends.
 The commission will only consider requests to extend leave to remain in the UK post-award for those wishing to move from Masters to PhD study.
 Strict conditions will apply.

 - DFID requires that the University certifies when submitting its shortlist of candidates that they are sufficiently proficient in the English language to cope with the course for which they have applied.
 This will normally mean that you will have to have satisfied any requirements concerning competence in the English language which are a condition of your offer of admission.

 Candidates must also have been offered a place at the University of Birmingham on one of the following postgraduate programmes:

 MA Africa and Development

 How to Apply

-You can complete the University's application via our online Commonwealth Shared Scholarship application form once the competition opens.
+You can complete the University's application via our online Commonwealth Shared Scholarship application form once the competition opens on 23 February 2018.
 You may submit the application form before you have received an offer from the University, however you must have secured your offer before the deadline of 31 March 2018 in order to be considered for a scholarship.